I am a Lecturer (Assistant Professor) in the School of Geography and Sustainable Development at the University of St Andrews.

 I have also recently been using digital traces to illuminate opportunities for improving sexual health education strategies targeting young African adults (Olamijuwon et al., 2021; Olamijuwon & Odimegwu, 2021), illuminating the scale of technology-facilitated violence (Makinde et al., 2021), as well as uncovering how young people conceptualise sexuality on digital platforms (Olamijuwon & Odimegwu, 2021).
 Among other recognitions, I received the Green Talents in sustainable development award in 2019 from the Federal Ministry of Education and Research in Germany.

 An R-shiny web application for tracking and promoting gender-equitable attitudes and other social values across sub-Saharan African countries.

 This project combines peer-led sexual health interactions on social media with an online survey to illuminate opportunities for advancing sexual health promotion strategies for young African adults in the digital age.

 Southern Science explorer combines innovative methods to increase the visibility of research and researchers in the global South.

 The 4PopChange project (with Tim Miller) seeks to develop a Shiny web application that provides users with estimates and projections of the macroeconomic impacts of population ageing.
 The methods utilized in this app will be based on those presented in the Handbook on Population Ageing and the Sustainable Development.

-If you are very passionate about digital & health demography as much as I do, you may find my blog very useful and interesting to read.
-I would be glad to any comment and will appreciate your questions and feedback.
+If you are very passionate about computational and digital demography or #rStats as much as I do, you may find some of the resources on my blog very useful and interesting to read.
+You could also check out R-bloggers for more tutorials for learning R. I would be glad to receive your comment and will appreciate your questions and feedback.